adrianbj/TracyDebugger/docs/debug-bar.md

 * Use CTRL+Enter or CMD+Enter or the "Run Code" button to run the code
 * In-code search & replace with CMD/CTRL+F
 * History stack
+* Fullscreen editing mode with quick toggles between: all code, all results, and the split of both.
+	* `CTRL + SHFT + ↑` - collapses code pane
+	* `CTRL + SHFT + ↓` - collapses results pane
+	* `CTRL + SHFT + ←` - to restore split to what it was before you initiated any pane collapses.
 * Snippets storage for regularly used code
 * Options to run code instead at `init`, `ready`, or `finished` - useful for testing hooks.
 To use this, click Run, select `init`, `ready`, or `finished` and then execute whatever action in ProcessWire that is needed to trigger the hook.
 An orange icon will indicate this feature is active.
 You can switch to `off` manually when you are done.
 It will also expire automatically after 5 minutes.